Finger pinch, callouses and blisters can all

 You can use a tab whilst you are wearing a regular glove, keep one in your pocket and they're more useful for higher draw weight bows.
 You'll generally find top flight competitive archers using a tab over a glove.

 A good alternative to both the tab and the glove is the finger saver.
 For kids or beginners shooting relatively low draw weight bows and are prone to losing things, this may just be what you need.
-You'll need to be able to string your bow to fit these.
-Your bow string threads through them and they simply rest on it and you pull the finger savers rather than the bowstring.
-You can get finger savers in a variety of funky colors to.

 If you need to be fast on the draw when hunting and you're looking for something that's always just there that you can't ever lose.
 Maybe you find a glove or a tab difficult to use.
 These might be the thing for you.